Details: Commensurate with experience. We Offer a Comprehensive benefits package.

 Professionalism and Work Day Expectations

-· Fully participate in all administrative meetings, including designated school functions that may fall outside of school hours, and opportunities for individual and school-wide professional development
+· Fully participate in all school and grade-level meetings, designated school functions outside of school hours, and opportunities for individual and school-wide professional development

 Attitude and Focus